 Special and adverse U.S. federal income tax rules apply to a U.S. Holder that holds stock in a non-U.S. entity treated as a corporation and classified as a PFIC for U.S. federal income tax purposes.
 In general, we will be treated as a PFIC for any taxable year in which either (a) at least 75% of our gross income consists of passive income and (b) at least 50% of the average value of our assets is attributable to assets that produce passive income, or are held for the production of passive income.
 For purpose of these tests, passive income includes dividends, interest, gains from the sale or exchange of investment property and rents and royalties (subject to certain exclusions including the exclusion for rents and royalties derived in connection with the active conduct of a trade or business) but does not include income derived from the performance of services.
 Based on the current composition of our assets and operations (and that of our subsidiaries), we intend to take the position that we are not now and have never been a PFIC.
-Further, although we intend to conduct our affairs in a manner to avoid being classified as a PFIC with respect to any taxable year, there can be no assurance that the nature of our operations, and therefore the composition of our income and assets, will remain the same in the future.
-Moreover, the market value of our stock may be treated as reflecting the value of our assets at any given time.
+Further, although we intend to conduct our affairs in a manner to avoid being classified as a PFIC with respect to any taxable year, there can be no assurance that the nature of our operations, and therefore the composition of our assets at any given time.
 Therefore, a decline in the market value of our stock (which is not within our control) may impact the determination of whether we are a PFIC.
 Because our status as a PFIC for any taxable year will not be determinable until after the end of the taxable year, there can be no assurance that we will not be considered a PFIC for any future taxable year.